prometheus-operator/prometheus-operator/Documentation/platform/platform-guide.md

 The Alertmanager cluster is now fully functional and highly available, but no alerts are fired against it.

-First, create a Prometheus instance that will send alerts to the Alertmanger cluster:
+First, create a Prometheus instance that will send alerts to the Alertmanager cluster:

 ```
 apiVersion: monitoring.coreos.com/v1